Across the US with a dog and an EV

 We spent more than an hour wandering around the viewpoints on the American side of the falls, enjoying the views (even though the spray generated by 2.98 million litres of water falling over 50 metres down obscures much of the falls) and grabbed lunch at the cafe.
 Unsurprisingly on a warm Sunday in summer, the park was busy, but not too packed.
 Then our route to the next chargers at an out-of-town mall (Niagara Fashion Outlets) took us through scenes of industrial dereliction.
 Indeed the mall itself looked to have been built on a brownfield industrial site.
 (Charged to 85% in 19 minutes, taking on 46kWh).

-After that is was basically just driving ... another 300 miles to Albany, with a charge at Syracuse, where it seems a concrete pouring company must have infiltrated the highway planning office, with some of the most complicated junctions I've ever seen - with multiple bridges and loops for no apparent reason.
+After that it was basically just driving ... another 300 miles to Albany, with a charge at Syracuse, where it seems a concrete pouring company must have infiltrated the highway planning office, with some of the most complicated junctions I've ever seen - with multiple bridges and loops for no apparent reason.
 (Charged back to 85% in 23 minutes, taking on 41kWh).

 Tonight's accommodation is again comfortable, but with an excessive pet fee (and an unpublished weight limit on pets).
 Hotels in this part of the US seem to regard pets as a licence to print money, with non-refundable fees of up to $150 for 'extra cleaning'.
 This wouldn't be unreasonable for a week's stay, but for a single night, is just excessive!